teambit/docs/docs/building-with-bit/manage-workspace.md

 ## Workspace configuration

 `workspace.jsonc` is the main configuration file for your workspace.
-Use this file to list the different [Bit Aspcets](aspects/aspects-overview) and their respected configuration to customize your component development workflow and have a centralized control over component configuration.
+Use this file to list the different [Bit Aspects](aspects/aspects-overview) and their respected configuration to customize your component development workflow and have a centralized control over component configuration.
-The main aspect controling the workspace is [`teambit.workspace/workspace`](https://bit.dev/teambit/workspace/workspace), as it sets the basics for your workflow and component management.
+The main aspect controlling the workspace is [`teambit.workspace/workspace`](https://bit.dev/teambit/workspace/workspace), as it sets the basics for your workflow and component management.

-### Defaul Scope
+### Default Scope

 Bit Components are scoped by default.
 When creating a workspace, Bit requires you to set a `defaultScope` for components.
 You can control default scope in [`teambit.workspace/variants`](aspects/variants) as well.
 Scope will be the prefix of each component-id and as such:

-* Should not contain any of the following characters: `~)('!*`.
+- Should not contain any of the following characters: `~)('!*`.
-* Can't start with `.` or `_`.
+- Can't start with `.` or `_`.
-* Must not contain any non-url-safe characters.
+- Must not contain any non-url-safe characters.

 Component's Scope defined the name of the remote Bit server to export the component to.
 So configure `defaultScope` according to how you want to structure and sort your components.